What Is a Crypto Exchange?

 Liquidity is typically important during times of high volatility (which is common to the crypto markets).
 Less liquidity can exacerbate volatility to the point where prices rise or fall even more dramatically than they would otherwise.

 3. Which types of crypto can you trade?

 In general, the higher-market-cap coins are more likely to be traded on most exchanges.
 Investors looking for more exotic, lesser-traded coins might have to search out smaller exchanges.
 It’s easy to find out what coins are available, so just check the list to find your desired crypto.

 As noted above, crypto exchanges and trading apps vary widely in terms of the fees they charge — but they all charge something.
 Be sure to understand the terms and choose an exchange that makes sense for the types of trades you’ll be making.

 In some cases, an exchange might have a native token that enables traders to pay lower fees.
-The Binance exchange has the binance coin (BNC), for example.
-Users pay fees in the form of BNC, rather than from the currency pair they are trading.
+Users pay fees in the form of the exchange’s native token, rather than from the currency pair they are trading.

 5. How secure is it?

 While no exchange is 100% secure, you might consider those that have been around for the longest time, have the most customers, or have had the least amount of problems.
 You can usually find information about an exchange’s security practices on their websites.